ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/README.md

 Open the MIR100 browser interface and create a new mission called 'Move To Coordinate' of type Move to coordinate.
 This mission defines a X, Y position and orientation on the map the robot should move to.
-You will have to create three variables for this mmission and give them the following names:
+You will have to create three variables for this mission and give them the following names:

 * 'positionX' - X position
 * 'positionY' - Y position